Board of Trustees

-The Hebridean Whale and Dolphin Trust is a registered charity and has a Board of Directors who are legally accountable for controlling the management and administration of the charity.
+The Hebridean Whale and Dolphin Trust is a registered charity and has a Board of Trustees who are legally accountable for controlling the management and administration of the charity.
 It is a voluntary post with responsibility for decision-making, policies and expenditure.
-The Board meet regularly and each member has a different area of expertise that they bring to their roll.
+The Board meet regularly and each member has a different area of expertise that they bring to their role.

 Prof Denis Mollison

 Chairman of the Board of Trustees

 Denis is Emeritus Professor of Applied Probability at Heriot-Watt University in Edinburgh.
 His main research interests are in epidemic and ecological population dynamics, and in wave energy; work for which he was awarded an Sc.D. in Mathematics by Cambridge University in 1994.